-The World to Come (that means TWO things!)
+The World to Come (That Means Two Things.)

 Yesterday, I posted a video updating the general public about what I've been up to lately.
 If you read this briefing regularly, you already know.
 I'm busy being a family man, yada yada yada.
 But I also hinted a bit at some things to come on the channel.
 I've been searching for ways to include more book reviews in my heavily compressed schedule, and I think I've found just the trick in YouTube Shorts and Instagram Reels.